mbohutinska/PolyplChapter/README.md

 # PolyplChapter
-A tutorial which can guide you through the practical aspects of analyses of diploid-autotetraploid species (associated to Bohutínská et al, 2021: Population genomic analysis of diploid - autopolyploid species)
+A tutorial which can guide you through the practical aspects of analyses of diploid-autotetraploid species (associated to Bohutínská et al, 2021: Population genomic analysis of diploid - autopolyploid species).

+Part A covers a conversion of VCF to ScanTools table format and calculation of within- and between- population genomic metrics.

+Part B introduces poplation genetic structure reconstruction with adegenet.

+Part C describes population structure and admixture analysis with TreeMix.

 By Magdalena Bohutínská (holcovam@natur.cuni.cz) and Filip Kolář (filip.kolar@gmail.com )